 - Assist crime preventive work through counseling, with an emphasis on the local level.

-- Be a particular promoter of human resource development in the first line of the relevant sectors and help to stimulate professional development locally.
+- Be a particular promoter of human resource development in the first line of relevant sectors and help stimulate professional development locally.

-- Maintain, develop and disseminate best practices to employees of police, children’s welfare, kindergartens, schools and other relevant services.
+- Maintain, develop and spread good practice to employees of police, child welfare, kindergartens, schools and other relevant services.

-- Encourage local crime prevention in the municipalities through SLT (coordination of local drug abuse and crime prevention measures).
+- Encourage local crime prevention in the municipalities through SLT (coordination of local anti-drugs and crime preventive measures).

-- Disseminate expertise through conferences, professional networking and mentoring.
+- Spread knowledge and expertise through conferences, professional networking and mentoring.

 - Arrange an annual national conference for crime prevention.

-- Disseminate expertise through a dedicated website for crime prevention, as well as create and maintain contact and dialogue with other agencies that administer web sites that cover the prevention field.
+- Spread knowledge and expertise through a dedicated website for crime prevention, as well as create and maintain contact and dialogue with other agencies who manage sites covering the prevention field.

-- Receive assignments from Ministry of Justice and Public Security for input from the ministry committee for crime prevention.
+- Receive assignments from the Ministry of Justice and Public Security for input from the Ministry Committee for Crime Prevention.

-- Provide professional input to the ministerial working group for crime prevention.
+- Provide professional input to the Ministry Committee for Crime Prevention.

-- Identify needs for knowledge and research within the crime prevention field.
+- Identify the need for New knowledge and research within the crime prevention field.